Local 631 Members Take On the Big Convention and Trade Shows

-Every year Las Vegas is visited by an average of nearly 5 million conventioneers as the city plays host to more than 21,000 shows.
-Local 631 in Las Vegas represents more than 3,000 trade show and convention workers that help to keep shows on track and on time.
+Every year Las Vegas is visited by nearly 5 million conventioneers as the city plays host to more than 21,000 shows.
+Local 631 in Las Vegas represents more than 3,000 trade show and convention workers that keep shows on track and on time.

-With more than 2,500 Teamsters employed by over 100 signatory companies, these Vegas Teamsters are a vital part of the city’s trade show and convention industry.
+With Teamsters employed by over 100 signatory companies, these Vegas Teamsters are a vital part of the city’s trade show and convention industry.
 Their jobs consist of long hours on compressed timetables where new and unforeseen challenges can and will arrive at any moment.

 Sprawling across a combined 1.92 million square feet of show space at three primary facilities, the 2013 CES was larger than any of the previous shows in its 45-year history.
 Cutting-edge technology is displayed both indoors and outdoors in booths that run the entire gamut of size and complexity and every piece is moved, built or broken down by a Teamster.

 Scheduled for the second week of January each year, initial

 Setup for CES begins before Christmas.
 It’s a massive undertaking that Teamster Charlene Whitmire refers to as “organized chaos.”
 Whitmire is a freight foreman for GES and 16-year member of Local 631.
 She has worked 10 CESs, the last five overseeing the outdoor Central Plaza area at the Las Vegas Convention Center.
 While the show always has challenges, she looks forward to working it each year.

 “Working outside has its own unique issues with the unpredictability of the weather and with so much going on everyone seems to need what they need from you right now,” Whitmire said.
 “But I like that the show is always different and I get to meet people from all across the world.”